truenas/documentation/static/includes/CreateFeatureRequest.md

 {{< trueimage src="/images/Contribute/FeatureRequest.png" alt="Submit a Feature Request" id="Submit a Feature Request" >}}

-To vote for a Feature Request, open that thread use the **Vote** button in the top left corner, next to the title.
+To vote for a feature request, open that thread then click **Vote** at the top left corner, next to the title.

 {{< trueimage src="/images/Contribute/FeatureRequestVote.png" alt="Vote for a Feature Request" id="Vote for a Feature Request" >}}

-Each forum user has a limited number of votes that can be cast for items at any given time.
+Each forum user can cast a limited number of votes for items at any given time.
-The higher your Trust Level, the more votes you can cast.
+The higher your trust level, the more votes you can cast.
-The number of votes based on Trust Level is as follows:
+The number of votes based on trust level is as follows:

 {{< truetable >}}
 | Trust Level | Votes |